Jr-14/gameboy-emulator-in-zig-ehhhh/docs/logs/day-5.md

 Oh yea, I also managed to get myself the `.gb` file for tetris.
 I think it's a good idea to understand and disassemble this.

+# Still part of Day 5 - December 16th 9.40PM
+So I only read like an hour-ish yesterday, will try to write some code with array memory.
+From GameBoy Memory Map, it has a 16bits addressable memory, how will I emulate that?